geofis/seleccion-sitios-estaciones-meteoclimaticas-rd/README.md

 ### Manuscripts, Preprints, Articles

-A preprint titled "Site Planning for a Network of Government-operated Weather Stations in the Dominican Republic Using Zonal Statistics from Geospatial Sources, Multi-Criteria Decision-Making, and Neighborhood Analysis" is currently available [here](manuscrito.pdf).
+A preprint titled "Site Planning for a Network of Government-operated Weather Stations in the Dominican Republic Using Zonal Statistics from Geospatial Sources, Multi-Criteria Decision-Making, and Neighborhood Analysis" is currently available in this repo as [manuscrito.pdf](manuscrito.pdf) and on [EarthArXiv](https://doi.org/10.31223/X5B14C).

 To reproduce the results of this research, follow these steps: